-The contact details of all the Responsible Authorities under the Gambling Act 2005 for this licensing authority area are attached at appendix 3.
-Available via the Council's website www.great-yarmouth.gov.uk/article/2360/Gambling-premises-licence
+The contact details of all the Responsible Authorities under the Gambling Act 2005 for this licensing authority area are available via the Council's website www.great-yarmouth.gov.uk/article/2360/Gambling-premises-licence

 5. Interested parties

 Interested parties can make representations about licence applications, or apply for a review of an existing licence.
 These parties are defined in the Gambling Act 2005 as follows: